 So what should goals and objectives convey?

 A project should have a single clear goal statement and objectives that represent specifically and clearly what the owner or sponsor wishes to achieve through the project.
-Using a very simple example, if a business aim is to ‘improve sales in specific consumer groups’ and the strategy to achieve this includes a project to deploy new technologies, the goal of the project is not ‘to deploy a new system’.
-It will be or relate to: “to improve sales in specific consumer groups”.
-The system is simply a deliverable of the project and part of the solution that is being chosen to achieve the project goal.
+Using a very simple example, if a business aim is to ‘improve sales in specific consumer groups’ and the strategy to achieve this includes a project to deploy new technologies, the goal of the project is not ‘to deploy new technologies’.
+It will relate to improving sales in specific consumer groups.
+The new technologies are the deliverable of the project and part of the solution that is being chosen to achieve the project (business) goal.